JeffersonLab/g4home/d_use.md

 - MacOS: {{ site.supported_macos }}

-If you have access to a CVMFS client, you can use the same procedure as for the JLab CUE machines, but replace the cvmfs path:
+If you have access to a CVMFS client and your OS is supported, you can load Geant4 with the following commands:

 ```shell